onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 and instead of simply taxing and taking we should be giving something in return for that surplus - in the current paradigm taxing one's wealth diminishes his power and influence, but we can have a different contract for personal wealth and still allow individuals to garner as much influence over the economy as they deserve, + other forms of prestige & engineered scarcity liquidity, fungibility
-Democratically programmable currency, the end of fungibility
+Democratically programmable currency, the end of fungibility when it comes to fungibility - (what it is) - too little is just as bad as too much

 ██████████████████████████████████████████████████████████████████
 # evolution's arrow